-My girls have been in school for almost two weeks now.
-We are finishing week two and it’s been a successful start so far.
-The reason for our success comes from careful planning and organization.
+My girls are gearing up for back to school.
+According to my Facebook feed, most kids started school this week.
+We don’t start until September!
+This year, we are carefully planning for back to school success and organization.
 I’m way more organized this school year than I was last, and I’ve learned some lessons from last year that I am improving on this year.
 Here are my tips for creating a peaceful morning routine so that you can get out of the door faster (and less frazzled) as well as tips for a successful evening routine.

 Last year, I didn’t give our family enough time to get dressed and fed in the mornings.
 This caused us to have feelings of being rushed and stressed in the morning.
 I added time to our morning routine this year (30 minutes) so that when my kids are dressed and fed, we have 30 minutes to hang out in the living room and watch cartoons, talk, read, etc. instead of feeling rushed.
 This has worked very well this year already and I will continue to give my kids at least an hour block of time to get everything done before we leave the house.